encode/django-rest-framework/docs/tutorial/5-relationships-and-hyperlinked-apis.md

 Note that settings in REST framework are all namespaced into a single dictionary setting, named `REST_FRAMEWORK`, which helps keep them well separated from your other project settings.

-We could also customize the pagination style if we needed too, but in this case we'll just stick with the default.
+We could also customize the pagination style if we needed to, but in this case we'll just stick with the default.

 ## Browsing the API